 The principal risks identified by the Governing Body include governance, statutory compliance, finance, insurance, attendance, behaviour, health and safety, organisation, operation, safeguarding, reputation and HR.
-The exception to this is the LGPS which has a current shortfall of El This amount is booked as a liability in these financial statements.
+The exception to this is the LGPS which has a current shortfall of £nil.
+No liability is required in these financial statements.